NoeBerdoz/my-little-rpg-game/README.md

 In Unity, serialization is the process of converting the state of an object into a format that can be stored, transmitted, or saved in the Unity editor.
 This allows you to set the value of the field through the Unity editor interface.

+## Player Controllers
+The player controllers is as a Player Controls type file There from the editor you set the keys and their calls, and you can call them in your scripts

 ## Editor

 When selecting an object that is a Prefab, if you modify it it will modify every inheritance,